 19 oz can of chickpeas, rinsed well and drained

-½ cup + 2 tbsp natural almond butter (or another nut butter)
+½ cup + 2 tablespoon natural almond butter (or another nut butter)

-2 tbsp pure maple syrup (see substitution options above)
+2 tablespoon pure maple syrup (see substitution options above)

 ½ cup chocolate chips or chunks